argoproj/argo-workflows/docs/metrics-3.6.md

 # Metrics upgrade notes

-Metrics have changed between 3.5 and 3.6.
+Metrics have changed in 3.6.

 You can now retrieve metrics using the OpenTelemetry Protocol using the [OpenTelemetry collector](https://opentelemetry.io/docs/collector/), and this is the recommended mechanism.